FubarDevelopment/restsharp.portable/README.md

 * The ```IRestRequest.Credentials``` property moved to ```IRestClient.Credentials```
 * Credentials for authenticators are specified using the ```IRestClient.Credentials``` property
+* New core library that contains all interfaces and other generic stuff
+* New interfaces that are an abstraction of the HttpClient and its request/response messages
 * The API will change again soon!

 # Changes #

+## 3.0.0 alpha 4 ##

+* Moved all interfaces and other generic stuff into a separate core library that doesn't have any dependencies
+* New interfaces that are an abstraction of the HttpClient and its request/response messages

 ## 3.0.0 alpha 3 ##